feenkcom/gtoolkit.com/pages/index.md

       </div>
       <div class="col-lg-6">
           <p class="lead">
             <a href="https://blog.feenk.com/developers-spend-most-of-their-time-figuri-7aj1ocjhe765vvlln8qqbuhto/">Developers spend 50% or more of their time figuring systems out</a>.
 It's the single most expensive activity in software development.
-And most of it is spent on reading.
-We reimagine it from the ground up, and with it we reshape the whole development experience.
-We call it moldable development.
+We reimagine it from the ground up by means of custom tools and with it we reshape the whole development experience.
+We call it Moldable Development.
           </p>
           <p class="lead">
             Every single development problem includes a data science problem, and data problems are best dealt with custom tools.